 Management is responsible for the other information.
-The other information comprises the Directors' report, but does not include the consolidated financial statements and our auditor's report thereon, which we obtained prior to the date of this auditors' report, and the Chairman's statement, Management review, Financial review, Balance sheet trend and key ratios, Fatwa and Sharia Supervisory Board review report, etc. ("the Reports") which are expected to be made available to us after that date.
+The other information comprises the Directors' report, which we obtained prior to the date of this auditors' report, and the Chairman's statement, Management review, Financial review, Summary of key figures and performance ratios, Fatwa and Sharia Supervisory Board report ("the Reports") which are expected to be made available to us after that date.